CSU-JPG/TextAtlas/evaluation/README.md

 We offer two testing methods: one is through calling the Huggingface dataset loader, and the other is by building your own JSON for testing.

 ## Using Huggingface Dataset
-When using this method, please ensure that the generated image names match the image names in the dataset.
+When using this method, please ensure that the generated image names match the `image_path` in the data.

 ### Calculate FID score